IBM-Bluemix-Docs/mass-data-migration/regions.md

 Your data is migrated into Cloud Object Storage, where you can choose from different storage classes, locations, and resiliency for your stored data.

-The following tables show the storage bucket destinations that are available according to resiliency.
+{{site.data.keyword.mdms_short}} supports the following cross region, regional, and single site storage destinations:

 | Storage destination | Data center | Availability |
 |-----|-----|-----|